drug-design/course/docs/chapters/molecular-similarity.md

 ### 1D Descriptors: Single Numbers or Sequences
 *[nce]: New Chemical Entity: a compound not previously described.

-One-dimensional descriptors can be of two different kinds: They can either present the molecule as a single number, for example its molecular weight or its lipophilicity (logP).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/1d-descriptors-single-numbers-or-sequences-dfdebc38'><i class='fa fa-play' aria-hidden='true'></i></button>One-dimensional descriptors can be of two different kinds: They can either present the molecule as a single number, for example its molecular weight or its lipophilicity (logP).
 While this is a very short description of a molecule, it often captures a surprising degree of information relevant for classification such as for example absorption (where molecular weight is a major determinant) or narcotic effect (where lipophilicity is a major determinant of non selectively interrupting cell membranes).
 One-dimensional molecular representations can also be similar to the sequence of Proteins or DNA, but they are difficult to construct for 'small molecules'.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer